rjsabia/the_livbit/README.md

 ===============

-Livbit was only possible due to the gracious CoinMap.org API, a compiled list with locations of Bitcoin vendors.
+Livbit was only possible due to the gracious CoinMap.org API, a compiled list of locations of Bitcoin vendors.
 It also uses the Google Maps API (with a custom skin) to show the users search locations.
-Beyond those two API's, Livbit also uses a plethora of web technologies so that you can spend your Bitcoin, including:
+Beyond those two API's, Livbit uses a plethora of web technologies so that you can spend your Bitcoin, including:

 - HTML5